Scurby/DevEnv/README.md

    * outputs a screenlog to ~/run/screenlog*
    * use the config.lua in ~/run/conf/ to replace the config.lua in ~/MMOCoreORB/bin/conf.
    * uses gdb in batch mode and starts with the commands  in ~/run/run_gdb which you can change to your pleasing; (breakpoints, dumps, settings etc.)
-5. devtools - Installs Optional packages including xclip, vim, quassel, and others.
+5. devtools - Installs Optional packages including xclip, vim, and others.
 6. ide - Installs IDE.
-QTCreator - Atom - wxLua - Eclipse mars, imports project and sets git team properties.
+QTCreator - Atom - Eclipse mars, imports project and sets git team properties.
    * (Requires Egit-properties.tar.gz in /home/setup/ )
 7. latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work.